 January is a month when Christians around the world pay particular attention to the unity of the church.
 Specifically, Christians dedicate an entire week during the month to pray for unity among the followers of Jesus and especially to overcome historical and present divisions that exist between church communities.

-This year’s Week of Prayer for Christian Unity was celebrated in Canada from January 18-25, 2017.
+The Week of Prayer for Christian Unity is celebrated in Canada from January 18 to 25.

 - observe the week of prayer together through a single common service;